Guwahati Theatre Festival

-The fourth and most recent edition, staged in 2019, featured Anaan Nirmitee’s Kusur (The Mistake), Felicity Theatre’s Patte Khul Gaye and Silly Point Productions’ The Devil Wears Bata.
+The fourth edition, staged in 2019, featured Anaan Nirmitee’s Kusur (The Mistake), Felicity Theatre’s Patte Khul Gaye and Silly Point Productions’ The Devil Wears Bata.

 Each instalment includes workshops for school and college students.
 The workshops are conducted in collaboration with Brahmaputra Foundation, a not-for-profit organisation that works towards the enrichment of north-east India.
 Directors and actors such as Atul Kumar (2016), Quasar Thakore Padamsee (2017), Namit Das (2018) and Rakesh Bedi (2019) have helmed these workshops over the years.

-The Guwahati Theatre Festival, which has been on hiatus owing to the pandemic, will return in 2022.
-On the bill are The Company Theatre’s production of British playwright Ronald Harwood’s Taking Sides, directed by Atul Kumar (Friday, 11 November); Primetime Theatre Co.’s Vodka & No Tonic, based on stories by author Shobhaa De and directed by Lillete Dubey (Saturday, 12 November); and Silly Point Production’s Rusty Screws, written and directed by Meherzad Patel (Sunday, 13 November).
+The Guwahati Theatre Festival, which has been on hiatus owing to the pandemic, returned in 2022.
+On the bill were The Company Theatre’s production of British playwright Ronald Harwood’s Taking Sides, directed by Atul Kumar (Friday, 11 November); Primetime Theatre Co.’s Vodka & No Tonic, based on stories by author Shobhaa De and directed by Lillete Dubey (Saturday, 12 November); and Silly Point Production’s Rusty Screws, written and directed by Meherzad Patel (Sunday, 13 November).

 Check out more theatre festivals here.

 1. By Air: Guwahati is well connected to all the major cities and towns of India through its airport.